pseudoeazy/chatgpt-question-log/README.md

 2. The extension captures each question you ask.
 3. Open the **ChatGPT Question Log** popup to view your question history.
 4. Click on any question in the table to navigate back to its original location in the chat.
-5. You can also enable the Toggle Switch to view your question history.
+5. Enable the toggle switch to keep the question log visible while browsing.

 ## **Permissions**

-The extension requires access to web pages where ChatGPT AI chats occurs to log your questions and provide navigation.
+The extension requires access to web pages where ChatGPT AI chats **occur** to log your questions and provide navigation.
 It **does not** collect or store personal data.

 ## **Support & Feedback**

 If you have any issues or suggestions, feel free to reach out!

+---